Carnival Corp.’s new ‘smart ships’ know your name, what you want and where you want it

 The differentiator, said author Pine, is that when information demonstrably improves a customer’s experience, the concern of intrusion falls away.

-Pine predicts others companies will likely follow as they have with the MagicBand (Royal Caribbean International, for instance, has a band that opens doors when tapped against a pad on the door), but says it may take them years to catch up.
+Pine predicts that others companies will likely follow as they have with the MagicBand (Royal Caribbean International, for instance, has a band that opens doors when tapped against a pad on the door) but says it may take them years to catch up.

-That’s thanks to the learning relationship the new technology fosters with its wearer.
+That’s because of the learning relationship the new technology fosters with its wearer.
 The information on what a cruiser likes is retained for the next time he or she sails and continues to evolve as the wearer’s needs evolve.

 “…It is revolutionary.”